Madambi Subramanian Namboodiri: Biography

 Subramanian Namboodiri was born in Madambi Manai in Sreekrishnapuram village of Palakkad district in 1943 to Sankaran Namboodiri and Sridevi Antharjanam.

 As a child, Madambi wanted to study music and started studying music at Poomully Manai.
 Chembai Vaidyanatha Bhagavathar, Kongorpilli and Ramankutty Warrier were the main teachers at Poomully that time.
 After studying at Poomully for two months, he joined Kalamandalam in 1957 to study Kathakali music.
 Kalamandalam Neelakantan Nambeesan, Kalamandalam Sivaraman Nair and Kavungal Madhava Panicker were his teachers at Kalamandalam.
 His classmates were Kalamandalam Sankaran Empranthiri, Tirur Nambissan and Kalamandalam Hyderali.
 After completing 8-year course at Kalamandalam, he joined as a trainee-instructor at Perur Gandhi Sevas Sadanam for a while and then joined Kalamandalam in 1969 as Kathakali music instructor.

 Madampi is an artist who has remained steadfast in the tradition of Kathakali music, and is known for his efforts to preserve the distinctive purity of Kathakali music by resisting the extreme progressivism in Kathakali music.
 His classmates Empranthiri and Hyderali reached the pinnacle of fame by leading great changes in Kathakali music.
 Although Madambi does not agree with such modifications or practices, he has the respect of all of them as unique artists.

 After retiring from Kalamandalam in 1998, he settled in Cheruthuruthy, Thrissur district.
-He is survived by his first wife late Parvati Antharjan and children Shashi and Narayanan.
+He has two children, Shashi and Narayanan, by his first wife, the late Parvati Antharjan.
 After the death of his first wife, he married Arya Devi Antharjanam.
 They have a daughter, Sangeetha.